yangmungi/yangmungi.github.io/home-maintenance.md

 If its clean, chances are the rest of the house has also been maintained.
 Look at the condenser coils on the outdoor AC unit, if they are full of leaves/dirty, then the whole unit hasn't been maintained.

+Water Heater
+---
-Water heater is a bit of a variable.....
+A bit of a variable.....

+Windows
+---
-Windows are easy to figure out how much life left
+Are easy to figure out how much life left

+Flooring
+---
-Flooring, same thing....use your eye balls
+Same thing....use your eye balls

+Electrical
+---
-Electrical, if it has knob and tube wiring, or aluminium wiring, count on replacing that to lower your insurance, or even get a policy
+Knob and tube wiring, or aluminium wiring, count on replacing that to lower your insurance, or even get a policy

+Misc.
+---

 Replacing a toilet could be $120 at home depot and a half an hour of your time.....OR a $750 bill from a plumber, depending on how much of a sucker you are.
 1% of a property value in Vancouver isn't the same as 1% of a property's value in SK.... even though they may have the same maintenance costs.